chetflowers/vpn-wireguard-vltr/README.md

-# VPN WireGuard on Vultr - README Outline
+# VPN WireGuard on Vultr

 ## 1. Title and Introduction
 - **Title:** VPN WireGuard on Vultr